 Flowers attract hummingbirds and butterflies.

-Lemon-yellow, 1-inch long panicle (cymes) appear in late spring to mid-summer.
+Flowers are lemon-yellow, 1-inch long panicles (cymes) that appear in late spring to mid-summer.

 Fruit are a dehiscent capsule and are not ornamentally important.